drufball/yosai/_drafts/attachment-issues.md

 A few chunks of stone skitter past my feet, bouncing down the hillside.
 I look up.
 Manabu has reached the top.
 His long robes, a mix of muted brown and crimson, flap about his lanky form.
 Even after more than an hour of scrambling up the slope, his robes are immaculate.
 His long, delicate fingers are unstained by any of the dirt and moss that fills the cracks between rocks.
 The jagged sword I made earlier is strapped across his back, the gears whirring.

-The last 10 feet are nearly straight up, but Manabu doesn't bother looking for handholds.
+The last ten feet are nearly straight up, but Manabu doesn't bother looking for handholds.
 There's a faint _whoomph_ and my hair is blown back by a flash of hot air.
 Manabu floats delicately upwards, rising to the top of the cliff and stepping down onto solid earth again.
 He turns towards me, extending a hand downwards.

 "Care for a lift, brother?"
 He's smiling.
 Levitation is a new trick he learned.